 In fact (a little secret between us) sometimes I still read it to motivate myself whenever life has me on the ropes.

 Oliver likes this book so much that I can read it over and over again without him losing focus (and that is quite an achievement since he has a short attention span).

-He points at his favourite characters and tries to read it himself whenever I pause to breathe and continue reading.
+He points at his favorite characters and tries to read them himself whenever I pause to breathe and continue reading.
 The effect is quite hilarious!

-There is also an app version which I use during screen time.
+There is also an app version that I use during screen time.
 It doesn’t only make the cut for my top baby book ideas, but also for my top baby app ideas!

 We read it specifically for nap times, while I hug him and try to sing “Love you forever,” it is ideal for bonding time.